Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 It is said that the conflict arose when these women who demanded depictions of “lofty, pure love” complained in a letter to the editor that “Barazoku’s models are all ugly and weird”.
 This is said to have enraged the gay readers of the magazine.

 BL often features the type of slim, handsome men popular among women, but it seems to be intolerable for gay men to have those ideals forced upon them.

-Ryuu says “There are two types of fujyoshi”.
+Ryuu says “There are two types of fujoshi”.
 The first, as mentioned before, are the insensitive type that worship the idea of “lofty, pure love” and try to force this ideal upon real gay men.
-The second are the considerate type who care about not harming real gay people with their fantasies.
+The second is the considerate type who care about not harming real gay people with their fantasies.

 “Above all, it’s a matter of whether they have consideration or not.”

 Opinions of BL seem to vary between generations.

 “Among older generations, there are many who react negatively to BL, calling it “feminine” and going so far as to deem it abnormal.
 On the other hand, there are readers of the younger generation called ‘fudanshi gei’ (lit. gay rotten men).
 Among kids these days, being an otaku (lit. a geek) is normal, right?
 This means the number of gay otaku has also increased.
 Those kinds of people are reading and drawing BL.”